robinboncoeur/ArtAndAGI/docs/visual/Person2.md

 [A]
-You’ve already done 80% of the right things, Robyn.
+You’ve already done 80% of the right things, girlfriend.
 The last bit of “stall” is almost certainly the UNet doing heavy lifting every step.
 Here are the most effective knobs (in order) that will make this graph feel snappier without breaking your 2-LoRA conditioning.

 #### 1) Swap SRPO → Schnell for inference